Chinese internet users wanting to vent frustration at their government's repression are using a coded language to dodge censorship filters.

 A listener, who also could have done with a few more parental smacks, complained after the broadcast it had condoned the physical abuse of children and said the comments were insensitive and inappropriate .

 The complaint was rejected by the BBC's editorial complaints unit, saying Blofeld and Boycott were very well known to the audience and had well-established characters .

-was no serious intent behind the remark .
-It said it was clear that the remarks were made in the context of criticising the behaviour of the player who appealed to the umpire that a cricketer was out in circumstances when it was evident he
+there was no serious intent behind the remark .
+It said it was clear that the remarks were made in the context of criticising the behaviour of the player who appealed to the umpire that a cricketer was out in circumstances when it was

 Two ads for Vivastreet online classified ads service:

 a.
 A poster displayed on a bus stop pictured three women posing and looking at the camera and text which stated A little bit of Bella ...
 A little bit of Layla...
 A little bit of Nicola ...
 Get your own little bit at vivastreet.co.uk .

 b.
 An ad on the side of a black cab featured the same image and text as ad (a).